 Diode Laser- mostly used for soft tissue procedures.
 The most common ones include excision of hyperplastic gingival tissue, periodontal treatment, hemostasis, gingivectomy, frenectomy, gingival sculpting techniques, treatment of aphthous ulcer and more.

 as an anatomical term is used to describe something that is located further than the point of reference.

 A tooth’s hard tissue, that covers the crown.

-Studies the diagnosis and treating of oral pain and inflammation and infection of the soft tissue od the tooth (dental pulp) and the periapical tissues.
+A branch of dentistry that studies the diagnosis and treating of oral pain and inflammation and infection of the soft tissue od the tooth (dental pulp) and the periapical tissues.

 Dental erosion is a progressive loss of tooth substances due to their exposure to acids.

 Pulling a tooth out of his socket.

 Enameloplasty is a procedure that includes removing very small amounts of the tooth’s enamel in order to change its appearance.